Skip to content

 • Already-warm relaunch: 1–3 seconds.

-1. Set up your brand — channel name, logo, and voice.
-These show up on every video you render.
+1. Set up your brand — full details on channel name, logo, and voice.

 Then you can make your first video.